Notes made for the troops in Gallipoli

 The "host" notes are the standard "Bradbury" one pound and ten shilling notes that were in circulation in the United Kingdom at that time.

-The ten shilling notes were overprinted with two lines of Arabic text, the first line reads: "Piastres silver 60", while the second line reads "Piastres silver sixty".
+The ten-shilling notes were overprinted with two lines of Turkish text, the first line reads: "60 silver piastres", while the second line reads "Sixty silver piastres".

 According to Haim Langelban, in a publication by the Association of Banknotes, Coins and Medal Collectors in Israel, the notes were issued one day after ANZAC soldiers landed in Gallipoli, (that is, from April 26, 1915).